EldonGabriel/eldongabriel.github.io/index.md

 <div style="text-align:left; max-width:950px;">

 <p>Hi, I’m Eldon, and welcome to my portfolio.
 My goal is to help teams reduce downtime and operational risk.
-I focus on solutions that make systems easier to manage, troubleshoot, and recover.</p>

-<p>With 200+ artifacts, each project follows a clear process from planning to documentation.
+I focus on solutions that make systems easier to manage, troubleshoot, and recover.
+With 200+ artifacts, each project follows a clear process from planning to documentation.
 I deliver reliable, repeatable solutions that your team can understand, follow, and maintain.</p>

 <p>The capabilities below show the technical areas covered across my projects and practical work.</p>